patrykkubiela/BlogPrototyping/DapperExample/Docker/README.md

-# Docker-Compose for [programista-doswiadczony] (https://programista-doswiadczony.pl/) website post about [Dapper lib] (https://github.com/StackExchange/Dapper)
+# Docker-Compose for [programista-doswiadczony](https://programista-doswiadczony.pl/) website post about [Dapper library](https://github.com/StackExchange/Dapper)

 Next to this readme file you see docker-compose.yml file.
 It's placed here for easy build and run two docker containers.
 One for postgresql server and second one for pgadmin container.